BookerLoL/JLibrary/notes/code_optimization.md

 ## What to think about when wanting to optimize
 1) Write clean, concise, and short code that is understandable
     - Unless performance is an issue, this should be the number 1 priority
+    - You want to avoid premature optimization since you won't know if that is the problem or not.
+    - If there are two simple solutions, choose the better performing solution
 2) Use profilers to check the performance of your code to find bottlenecks
     - Don't optimize code unless you need to
 3) Look at the bottleneck areas (Always look at the largest bottlenecks first)